 Nowadays, and for a few years now, the preferred alternative of many different types of travelers is the eSIM card.
 The main reason is that they have simplified the process a lot, and anyone can do it in just a few minutes.
 It is by far the most comfortable and fastest option.

-Although it is a novel technology, they have a small disadvantage: eSIM can only be used in the latest generation devices such as iPhone 13, or Samsung S21.
+Although it is a novel technology, they have a small disadvantage: eSIM can only be used in the latest generation devices such as iPhone 14 or Samsung S22.
 If your phone came out a few years ago, it probably wouldn’t be able to use an eSIM, although you can check beforehand.

 If this is your case, and you cannot use an eSIM, you still have other more classic alternatives that we will also mention, such as SIM cards.
 On the other hand, if your device supports it, eSIM can be activated quickly in a couple of minutes, even with a QR code.
-Very simple and easy to do for most of us.
+It is effortless and easy to do for most of us.

 International SIM card for Switzerland

-Another alternative is extended SIM cards.
-Of which, practically all of us have used, and all phones support.
+Another alternative is standard SIM cards.
+Of which practically all of us have used, and all phones support.
 Well, you can buy one for international use.

 So, if, for one reason or another, your device does not work with eSIM, you can use an international SIM card and have all the benefits of a conventional one.
-The only detail you have to keep in mind is that your device has to have open bands for international SIM cards.
+The only detail you must remember is that your device has to have open bands for international SIM cards.

 Pocket WiFi for Switzerland

 Another alternative is Pocket WiFi devices.
-Years ago, they were very popular and the favorite choice of many.
+Years ago, they were trendy and the favorite choice of many.
 On the other hand, eSIM and SIM are gaining in popularity today.
 However, pocket WiFi is still worth mentioning, as many companies still offer this service.

 Their main disadvantage is that they are more expensive than other alternatives.
-The devices can cost up to $300 or $400, and their plans range from $60 to $110 per week.
+The devices can cost up to $300 or $400; their plans range from $60 to $110 per week.
 It is something to keep in mind.

 Free WiFi in Switzerland

-And while it’s true that almost any café, restaurant, and hotel provide WiFi to its customers, you’re probably not connected while moving around the city.
+And while it’s true that almost any café, restaurant, or hotel provides WiFi to its customers, you’re probably not connected while moving around the city.

 Will my local internet work in Switzerland?

-Here, the short response is “yes” This may differ depending on the service you use, but generally speaking, the answer is yes.
+Here, the short response is “yes.”
+This may differ depending on your service, but the answer is generally yes.
 Yet, we’ll talk about two services here, one from Europe and one from the US.

-The only drawback is that roaming costs might easily increase, which we dislike.
-That’s why we have discussed other alternatives throughout the article, as people can tell which services will be better for them to use and for their pocket.
+The only drawback is that roaming costs might quickly increase, which we dislike.
+That’s why we have discussed other alternatives throughout the article, as people can tell which services will be better for them and for their pocket.

-We will start by discussing AT&T, one of the services that Americans love to use.
-People can use their $10 daily International Data Plan with this service.
+We will start by discussing AT&T, one of the services Americans love to use.
+People can use their $10 daily International Data Plan with this service, and it works with the eSIM United States or SIM card from the carrier.
 As the pricing is set for roughly 210 countries, if you are a customer of this company, you should be aware of this when you travel.

 Using your cell phone in Switzerland with Vodafone

 We now have Vodafone for residents across Europe.
-Thankfully, if you are a Vodafone user, then things will be pretty cheap for you, as the price to pay regarding the service is, well, basically $0 for the roaming.
+Thankfully, if you are a Vodafone user, things will be pretty cheap for you, as the price to pay regarding the service is basically $0 for the roaming.
 Still, you need to have a data plan before using the roaming.

 What is the best option to use your cell phone in Switzerland?

-As you can see, there are several options to keep in touch while you are in another country.
-All with their advantages and disadvantages.
-In our opinion, SIM and eSIM cards are comfortable, inexpensive, and easy to use, so they are the ones that are worth it.
+As you can see, there are several options to keep in touch while in another country, all with advantages and disadvantages.
+In our opinion, eSIM cards are comfortable, inexpensive, and easy to use, so they are the ones that are worth it.

 When we travel, we want everything to be as simple, fast, and economical as possible, and for this, these two are your best options.